 Reports 1.
 Journey log 6 months after the date of completion of the flight.
-2. Flight report for recording details of - 3 months after the date of completion of the flight. (a) any reportable safety matter specified in the Third Schedule; or (b) any event which the pilot-in-command considers necessary to report or record 3.
-Any report on the exceedance of duty period or the reduction of rest periods or both 6 months after the date of such report.
+2. Flight report for recording details of - 3 months after the date of completion of the flight. (a) any reportable safety matter specified in the Third Schedule; or (b) any event which the pilot-in-command considers necessary to report or record 6 months after the date of such report.

 Flight crew records 1.
 Record of a flight crew member's assigned flight, duty and rest time 12 months after the date of the flight, duty or rest time.
-2. Flight Crew Member's Licence (including information on the ratings, currency, validity and limitations) For as long as the flight crew member is exercising the privileges of the licence for the operator 3.
+Flight Crew Member's Licence (including information on the ratings, currency, validity and limitations) For as long as the flight crew member is exercising the privileges of the licence for the operator 3.
 Record of any flight used by a flight crew member to maintain recency 3 years after the date of the flight.
-4. Record of any training course or checking that a flight crew member has attended, which includes - (a) the date and particulars of each test required and undergone by the crew member, including the name course or checking. and qualification of the examiner;
+4. Record of any training course or checking that a flight crew member has attended, which includes - (a) the date and particulars of each test required and undergone by the crew member, including the name and qualification of the examiner;

-(b) the date which that crew member last practised carrying out of duties assigned; (c) the operator's conclusion of that crew member's competence to perform his or her duties, based on the crew member's performance at a test mentioned in sub-paragraph (a) and a practice mentioned in sub-paragraph (b); and (d) the date and particulars of any decision taken by the operator regarding the competence of a pilot designated as a pilot-in-command, including particulars of the evidence upon which that decision was based For as long as the flight crew member's licence is valid.
-6. Record of a flight crew member's dangerous goods training, where required 3 years after the completion of the training.
+(b) the date which that crew member last practised carrying out of duties assigned; (c) the operator's conclusion of that crew member's competence to perform his or her duties, based on the crew member's performance at a test mentioned in sub-paragraph (a) and a practice mentioned in sub-paragraph (b); and (d) the date and particulars of any decision taken by the operator regarding the competence of a pilot designated as a pilot-in-command, including particulars of the evidence upon which that decision was based Record of a flight crew member's training and qualification for specific operations (such as Category II or Category III operations) For as long as the flight crew member's licence is valid.
+Record of a flight crew member's dangerous goods training, where required 3 years after the completion of the training.